-Brian D. Gross is a partner at Cooley Manion Jones who has extensive experience in a broad spectrum of litigation, including, but not limited to, complex product and food liability matters, toxic tort and environmental litigation, pharmaceutical and medical device litigation, business and commercial disputes, corporate and shareholder litigation, employment litigation, and intellectual property actions.
+Brian D. Gross is a partner at Manion Gaynor & Manning who has extensive experience in a broad spectrum of litigation, including, but not limited to, complex product and food liability matters, toxic tort and environmental litigation, pharmaceutical and medical device litigation, business and commercial disputes, corporate and shareholder litigation, employment litigation, and intellectual property actions.

 As National Counsel for a manufacturing company, Brian is responsible for the defense of cases in courtrooms throughout the United States and serves as the client’s primary trial counsel.
 In addition, he is also a member of several corporate defendants’ national trial teams, and has experience trying cases throughout the United States.

 Brian also has extensive experience with alternative dispute resolution, expert witness development and litigation management.

 Brian is a member of the Massachusetts, Rhode Island and New Hampshire Bar Associations.
 He is also a member of the American Bar Association and is currently a Vice-Chair of its Toxic Tort & Environmental Litigation Committee.

 Since joining the firm, Jonathan Tabasky has defended products liability and toxic tort claims brought throughout New England.
 In this capacity, Jon represents an array of companies, including those that manufacture prescription drugs, protective clothing, fittings, heating devices, wire and cable, trucks, aircraft and turbines.
 Jon regularly works with renowned epidemiologists, pathologists, industrial hygienists, pulmonologists, radiologists, economists and others.
 Jon also defends claims brought against a variety of professionals.
 His clients include architects, engineers, real estate brokers and appraisers, independent insurance adjusters, among others.